SuperNOVAS v1.5

 Global readeph (int mp, const char *restrict name, double jd_tdb, int *restrict error)

 This old ephemeris reader is prone to memory leaks, and lacks some useful functionality.
-Users are strongly encouraged to use the new novas_ephem_provider instead, which can provide dynamically configured implementations at runtime.
+Users are strongly encouraged to use the new novas_ephem_provider / novas_set_ephem_provider() instead, for dynamically configured implementations at runtime.
+This prototype is provided only to extend support for legacy NOVAS applications only, where an inplementation had to be linked always.

 Global solarsystem (double jd_tdb, short body, short origin, double *restrict position, double *restrict velocity)

 (legacy function) Use set_planet_provider() instead to specify what function should be used to calculate ephemeris positions for major planets.
 This function is provided to extend support for legacy NOVAS C applications only.
-In NOVAS, the function had to be user defined, either by linking against a solsys[1-3].c module, or by providing a custom user implementation.
+In NOVAS, the function had to be user defined, either by linking against a solsys*.c module, or by providing a custom user implementation.

 Global solarsystem_hp (const double jd_tdb[restrict 2], short body, short origin, double *restrict position, double *restrict velocity)

 (legacy function) Use set_planet_provider_hp() instead to specify what function should be used to calculate high-precision ephemeris positions for major planets.
 This function is provided to extend support for legacy NOVAS C applications only.
-In NOVAS, the function had to be user defined, either by linking against a solsys[1-3].c module, or by providing a custom user implementation.
+In NOVAS, the function had to be user defined, either by linking against a solsys*.c module, or by providing a custom user implementation.

 Global ter2cel (double jd_ut1_high, double jd_ut1_low, double ut1_to_tt, enum novas_earth_rotation_measure erot, enum novas_accuracy accuracy, enum novas_equatorial_class coordType, double xp, double yp, const double *in, double *out)